Here’s a deep dive into the hidd process on your Mac

 - If hidd appears near the top, that confirms that it has a problem and is consuming too many resources.

-- Click on hidd and press the Quit Process button in the toolbar.
+- Click on hidd and click the Quit Process button (X) in the toolbar.

 When you quit hidd, your mouse, keyboard, and any other input devices you have connected to your Mac will be unresponsive for a few seconds while hidd restarts.
 Once it has restarted, your Mac should run as usual.